 We utilize a simple camera calibration system here.
-The colored concentric circles on the mirror are used as correspondence targets, and the parameters of the cameras could be calculated by common P4P calibration methods [10].
+The colored concentric circles on the mirror are used as correspondence targets, and the parameters of the cameras could be calculated by common P4P calibration methods [Hu et al. 2001].
 Note that the X-Z plane of the coordinate system is identical with the mirror plane; hence, the distance between the mirror and the glass becomes inessential.
 This will give more freedom to place the object and take images.